hackclub/solder/src/pages/leaders.md

 order: 4
 ---

 Hey you!
-Are you a leader of a Hack Club, whether it's in your school or someplace else?
+Are you a leader of a Hack Club?

 ### Run a solder workshop!